 It is unrealistic to expect that all the systems will agree on the same interface, communication protocol and schema.
 There were several attempts to unify the IAM landscape.
 But they were not entirely successful.
 The LDAP protocol is here since 1990s and the implementation are sill not 100% interoperable.
 It is even worse in the identity provisioning.
 There were several attempts to specify a standard provisioning protocol, but all of them failed to deliver complete interoperability.
 The worst pain point of identity integration is undoubtedly the schema.
 Every application has its own data model for representation of accounts, groups, privileges and other identity-related objects.
 Even if the application tries to expose that data model using a some kind of standard schema there will always be small (but important) details and differences.
 MidPoint provides a practical solution to this problem.
 Application interfaces and their schemas need to be aligned or mapped to a common identity schema that you choose to use for your deployment.
-There are nice applications that require days or even weeks of hard work.
+There are nice applications and mapping of these takes not more than few minutes.
+And there are naughty applications that require days or even weeks of hard work.
 But some integration and configuration work is always required.
 And this chapter will tell you how to do it.